djangodeployment/django-deployment-book/09-recovery1.rst

 Untested recovery always takes way longer than you think.
-When you have written down the recovery procedure and you have tested it, you may be able to recovery within a couple of hours or even a few minutes, with minimal stress.
+When you have written down the recovery procedure and you have tested it, you may be able to recover within a couple of hours or even a few minutes, with minimal stress.
 It can be part of your day-to-day work and not a huge event.
 Without a written procedure, or with an untested procedure, you will be sweating over your keyboard for a whole day or more, while your